gophergala/go-algos/README.md

 Here is a collection of various Computer Science related algorithms for the Go programming language a.k.a. golang.

+Much of the code is from RosettaCode, and is referenced within the file as required.

 ## Sorting
-Referenced from RosettaCode

 1. BubbleSort
 2. QuickSort
 3. InsertionSort